AzraAnimating/AzraAnimating/README.md

 If you are wondering why my Personal Account here is so empty, I mostly work on Projects that are Privated or ones that are Zyonic Projects.
 I only post the accasional "fun" thing over here, or some Librarys I designed.

 I'm currently working on a few Discord-Bots like Herukan (which is based on my [Maddox](https://github.com/zyonic-software/maddox-v2/) framework) and some Minecraft stuff.
-I'm also planning to create an API that gives you "Anime-Girl" responses (Just an Algorithm).
 (If anyone who likes Anime wants to provide some Responses, feel free to hit me up!)

 ### 👯 Working with me